konchasu/RGB_hexagram_tutorial/README.md

 M. Kondo, 2025: RGB Hexagram Approach for Visualization and Multivariate Analysis with Application to Mixed-Phase Clouds, Scientific Online Letters on the Atmosphere, doi:10.2151/sola.2025-028, accepted.

 ### Overview of this repository
-This repository provides a step-by-step tutorial for generating and visualizing the RGB Hexagram, a novel visualization method for multivariate analysis.
-The RGB Hexagram maps three normalized variables to the Red, Green, and Blue (RGB) color channels on a structured hexagonal grid, enabling intuitive interpretation of multivariate data distributions, especially in atmospheric science applications such as cloud microphysical analysis.
+This repository provides a step-by-step tutorial for generating and visualizing the RGB Hexagram, a new visualization method for multivariate analysis.
+The RGB Hexagram maps three normalized variables to the Red, Green, and Blue (RGB) color channels on a structured hexagram grid, enabling intuitive interpretation of multivariate data distributions including atmospheric science applications such as cloud microphysical analysis.

 #### Key Features

-* Hexagonal RGB Grid Generation: Fortran programs (col_hex.f90, etc.) generate structured hexagonal color maps based on cyclic RGB assignment rules.
+* RGB Hexagram Grid Generation: The Python program ( `generate_rgb_hex.py` ) generate structured hexagram color maps based on cyclic RGB assignment rules.
 * Multivariate Mapping: Users can assign their own normalized variables (e.g., liquid water content, ice water content, vertical velocity) to RGB channels for visual analysis.
-* Python Visualization: Python scripts read the Fortran output and generate color-mapped images with consistent x–y orientation and grid labeling.
+* Python Visualization: Python scripts read the any output and generate color-mapped images with consistent x–y orientation and grid labeling.

 # RGB Hexagram Tutorial
 ## What is this tutorial?

-This tutorial demonstrates how to generate, visualize, and apply the **RGB Hexagram**—a novel colormap and multivariate analysis tool developed by Makoto Kondo (2025).
-The RGB Hexagram method maps **three variables** onto the Red, Green, and Blue color channels and arranges them in a **structured hexagonal grid**, allowing intuitive visualization of mixtures (1-, 2-, and 3-component combinations).
+This tutorial demonstrates how to generate, visualize, and apply the **RGB Hexagram**—a new visialization and multivariate analysis method developed by Makoto Kondo (2025).
+The RGB Hexagram method maps **three variables** onto the Red, Green, and Blue color channels and arranges them in a **structured hexagonal grid**, allowing intuitive visualization and analysis of mixtures (1-, 2-, and 3-components combinations).

 This tutorial is designed for:
 - Researchers analyzing multivariate scientific data
-- Visualization of cloud microphysics (e.g., liquid water, graupel, snow)
-- Education in multivariate analysis techniques using Python and Fortran

-This tutorial uses both **Fortran (for hexagram generation)** and **Python (for visualization and application with example data)**.
+This tutorial uses **Python (for visualization and application with sample data)**.

 ## File Structure